fametrano/fametrano.github.io/_pages/about.md

-His mom and dad are very proud of him, his wife might share the feeling, but has never disclosed her opinion officially, his daughters and son just don't care, his friends consider him bizzarre, his collegues and students love and hate him depending on their sensitivities and experiences.
+His mom and dad are very proud of him, his wife might share the feeling, but has never disclosed her opinion officially, his daughters and son just don't care about his public persona, his friends consider him bizzarre, his collegues and students love and hate him depending on their sensitivities and experiences.